CSB-KaracaLab/gmx_performance_on_HPC/README.md

 To draw the graph, we provided the jupyter notebook script under the graph directory.

 ## Acknowledgements
-This research is supported by TÜBITAK under the 1002 support program with the project number 119Z828.
+This research is supported by TUBITAK under the 1002 support program with the project number 119Z828.
 We would like to thank Deniz Doğan ([@denizdgn](https://github.com/denizdgn)), who helped creating the used structure with the results of her work, and TUBITAK for their support.
 We are also grateful to TUBITAK ULAKBIM for providing us TRUBA resources.

 ## Contact
 ezgi.karaca@ibg.edu.tr